Rules of Procedure of the Metropolitan Council 2015-2019

 Announcements and extraordinary matters shall be held thirty (30) minutes prior to all regularly scheduled Council meetings.
 The president pro tem of the Council or his/her designee shall preside over such matters.

-No resolution or ordinance involving the appropriation or expenditure of funds may be considered by the Council if the department, agency or office benefiting from the appropriation or expenditure has failed for thirty or more days to respond to a request for information submitted by the Council or any committee of the Council.
+No resolution or ordinance proposing to expend or appropriate funds or to authorize the borrowing of funds for capital improvements projects (including the issuance of bonds or notes) shall be considered by the Council unless and until said legislation shall list the projects to be funded and the estimated cost of each project.
+Additionally, no such resolution or ordinance shall be considered if the department, agency or office benefiting from the appropriation or expenditure has failed for thirty (30) or more days to respond to a request for information submitted by the Council or any committee of the Council.

 Order of debate; sponsor's presence required